Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

-2. To stream multiple cameras, just repeat the steps above and if you need to reduce computational load/ increase frame rate, use the ‘Active’ tick-box to manage which cameras are rendering simultaneously.
+2. To stream multiple cameras, just repeat the steps above and if you need to reduce computational load/ increase frame rate, use the `Active` tick-box to manage which cameras are rendering simultaneously.
 3. The SPOUT sender can also be used to [live-stream a Render Target direct from Composure.](https://docs.unrealengine.com/en-US/WorkingWithMedia/Composure/QuickStart/index.html)

 ## SPOUT Receiver Manager